surniaulula/wpsso/readme.txt

 * **Bugfixes**
 	* None.
 * **Developer Notes**
-	* Added support for a transation status in the update option data.
+	* Added support for an update transation status in the update option data.
 * **Requires At Least**
 	* PHP v7.2.34.
 	* WordPress v5.8.